e2nIEE/pandapower/doc/elements/gen/gen.rst

 Loadflow Model
 =================

-Generators are modelled as PV-nodes in the loadflow:
+Generators are modelled as PV-nodes in the power flow:

 .. image:: /elements/gen/gen.png
 	:width: 12em